foopod/locked-away/story/07 Not Cool.md

 #2016-03-15

-I went to see Elora after class today.
-But as soon as I got there she broke down in tears.
+When I visited Elora today she broke down in tears.
 Someone at class had a made a rude comment about her work behind her back.

 It didn't seem like they meant for her to hear them, but it was still really harsh.